-This was the third of three Nearctic wood warblers found in Iceland during the autumn of 1997.
+This was the third (and second first Western Palearctic) of three Nearctic wood warblers found in Iceland during the autumn of 1997.
 It was found by Gaukur Hjartarson and Ríkarður Ríkarðsson during the afternoon of Sunday, 5th October 1997 at Stokkseyri, which is just a few miles further down the coast from Eyrarbakki, where the Cerulean Warbler was found four days previous.
 It was not seen on the 6th due to bad weather, but was present again from the 7th to 10th in much better conditions.
 It mainly confined itself to local gardens and gave as good as, or even better views, than the Cerulean Warbler.

 Most of the time it fed on the ground, continuously pumping its tail in the manner of a wagtail.
 It was identified to the eastern North American form hypochrysea, which is yellower on the flanks (Pic.
-152).
+188).
 There was no attempt made to trap it and it was enjoyed by 15 birders, a well attended twitch by Icelandic standards.
 To date this is the only record for the Western Palearctic.

-The headless remains of a Palm Warbler found on the tideline at Walney Island, Cumbria, England on 18th May 1976 is considered to be of uncertain provenance.
+The headless remains of a Palm Warbler found on the tideline at Walney Island, Cumbria, England on 18th May 1976 is considered to be of uncertain provenance and therefore discounted as a possible vagrant.